What’s trending in Memphis with Action News 5′s Joy Redmond & WAVN’s Telisa Franklin

 MEMPHIS, Tenn.
 (WMC) - It’s Tuesday, which means Action News 5′s Joy Redmond and WAVN’s Telisa Franklin are talking about what’s trending in Memphis.

-Joy and Telisa caught up at the Digital Desk to talk about some upcoming events to put on your calendar.
-People can check out the Sundance Film Festival through a satellite livestream at Crosstown Theatre thanks to Indie Memphis January 28 – 30.
+Joy and Telisa caught up at the Digital Desk to talk about some upcoming Valentine’s Day events to put on your calendar, including a Valentine’s Day Soiree at 7 p.m.
+Saturday, February 12 at Harriet Performing Arts Center benefiting the Young Actor’s Guild Performing Arts Academy.
+You can Contact Melanie Dorsey at 901-490-8422, to purchase tickets.

-She also talked about show happening at the Hard Rock Café Saturday, January 29.
-Soul & Parliament will take the stage at 8 p.m.
+She also talked about Valentine’s Day show being put on by Black Love Live set for February 14 at the Timeless Event Center.

 Catch Joy and Telisa every Tuesday at 9 a.m. on our streaming apps -- Amazon Fire, Apple TV and Roku -- and listen to Telisa on FM 104/AM 1240 WAVN The Trend weekdays at 10 a.m.